 Several members of the Přemyslid dynasty are buried here, and the most important tomb is that of St. Ludmila, a pilgrimage site for Christians from across Europe.
 In the crypt, there is an unusual exhibit: a sculpture of a decomposing female figure.
 According to legend, the Italian master Spinetti carved it in the 18th century as punishment for the murder of his beloved woman.
 However, nowadays, scientists believe the sculpture is about 200 years older.

-Visitors can explore the Basilica of St. George by purchasing tickets at Prague Castle information centers.
+The basilica can be visited as part of the Prague Castle complex.
 For the latest ticket prices and opening hours visit the official website.

 The Baroque west facade of St. George's Basilica and the Chapel of St. John of Nepomuk at Prague Castle